-Difference Between Trading and Profit & Loss account, Trading and Profit & Loss account are two different statements.
-Trading account is prepared to know the gross profit or loss of an entity for the particular accounting period.
-On the other hand, Profit or Loss account is prepared to know the actual net profit or loss of an entity for the particular accounting period.
-To understand the difference between Trading and Profit & Loss account, first, we have to understand the meaning of both terms.
+Difference Between Trading and Profit & Loss account, Trading, and Profit & Loss account are two different statements.
+A trading account is prepared to know the gross profit or loss of an entity for the particular accounting period.
+On the other hand, a Profit or Loss account is prepared to know the actual net profit or loss of an entity for the particular accounting period.
+To understand the difference between the Trading and Profit & Loss account, first, we have to understand the meaning of both terms.

 Gross Profit/Loss = Net Sale – COGS

 Net Sale = Total Sale (Cash sale + Credit Sale) – Sale Returned/Returned Inward

 Cost of Goods Sold = Opening Stock + Net Purchase + Direct Expenses – Closing Stock.

 - Opening Stock = Stock we have in hand at the start of the accounting year.

 - Net Purchase = Total Purchase (Cash Purchase + Credit Purchase ) – Purchase Returned/Returned Outward

 - Direct Expenses = All expenses which are directly related to purchasing of goods and converting them into saleable condition.